Izakey/web-mining/README.md

 # web-mining
-Literature Review of Web mining
+A Literature Review of Web mining,
+A Research Seminar Presentation in January 2011 at Faculty of Science, University of Buea.